tarwn/lessthandot-hugo/blogs/content/posts/2014-04-03-continuous-javascript-testing-with-karma.md

 ```
 The folder structure is a little odd, as this was originally just a play project.
 My test libraries are mixed with the core libraries and my specs and src have a flat structure.
 Were this a production project, I would also try to find a way to combine this inline config with the one below and generate the list of spec files instead of hand-coding them.

-Because I am using RequireJS, I&#8217;ve included that option in my configuration and created a RequireJS configuration based on the one supplied in the [RequireJS instructions][13] on the karma site.
+Because I am using RequireJS, I've included that option in my configuration and created a RequireJS configuration based on the one supplied in the [RequireJS instructions][13] on the karma site.

 **test-main.js:** [townthing/town/js/test/test-main.js]()